50chickens/Asionyx/FEATURES.md

 todo -

 add: services.AddControllers().AddNewtonsoftJson(...) in Program.cs.
 (IMPLEMENTED)
 fix warnings about the Microsoft.CodeAnalysis.NetAnalyzers package version mismatch (pre-existing).
-These are non-blocking and can be resolved by updating/removing that package reference.
-(PENDING) wire MVC-formatting globally to Newtonsoft for consistent controller serialization:
+These are non-blocking and have been addressed by removing the explicit PackageReference in `Directory.Build.props` so the SDK-provided analyzers are used.
+(IMPLEMENTED) wire MVC-formatting globally to Newtonsoft for consistent controller serialization:
 Add AddControllers().AddNewtonsoftJson(...) and verify controllers behavior.
 (IMPLEMENTED) sweep the repo for any remaining JSON serializer usages and prefer `Newtonsoft.Json` for controller and diagnostics serialization.
-(IMPLEMENTED) run the full orchestrator script (./orchestrate.ps1) to exercise the full E2E build/publish/dockering/orchestration flow (this will rebuild images and run tests).
-(PENDING)
+(IMPLEMENTED) run the full orchestrator script (`./build-test-and-deploy.ps1`) to exercise the full E2E build/publish/dockering/orchestration flow (this will rebuild images and run tests).
+(IMPLEMENTED)